US embassy reports gunfire at Kabul airport, telling Americans in city to shelter in place

 The security situation in the Afghan capital Kabul was quickly deteriorating on Sunday after the US embassy issued a security alert over gunfire at the airport.

 Taliban fighters surged into the city after provincial capital after provincial capital fell in the past week.
+The presidential palace has fallen to the insurgents and President Ashraf Ghani has fled the country.

 Reuters said there were reports of gunfire as US troops aid an evacuation of most American diplomats and personnel.